djcooke/compendium/tips.md

   luring trap can give you three extra/quick kills
 * If you're going for score, the penalty for hitting a luring trap is less than the bonus for killing the three extra enemies
+* Transformation traps work both ways - if you're toaded and step on a toading trap, for example, it'll change you back immediately.
+A last-ditch dive into a room might save you from otherwise certain death

 [Back to top](#top)
 </div>